In Part One of this tutorial, we explained how to use WordPress widgets and in Part Two, we explained how to configure a text widget.

 To learn more about using RSS feeds in WordPress, see this tutorial:

-Tags appearing in the Tag Cloud widget are managed in the Tags panel …
+Tags appearing in your Tag Cloud widget can be found in the Tags panel …

-To add the widget, select a Tag Cloud widget in the Available Widgets section and drag it to your sidebar area …
+To use the widget, find a Tag Cloud widget in the Available Widgets section and drag it to the active area …

-There’s very little to configure.
-You can add a title if you want, and choose whether to display items in the tag cloud using Tags or Categories.
-Click Save when done …
+There is really not much to set up here.
+You can add a title, and choose whether to display items in the tag cloud using Tags or Categories.
+Click Save when finished …

 (Tag Cloud Widget settings)